ipfs/kubo/docs/config.md

 #### `Gateway.PublicGateways: DeserializedResponses`

 An optional flag to explicitly configure whether this gateway responds to deserialized requests, or not.
 By default, it is enabled.

-When disabling this option, the gateway operates as a Trustless Gateway only: https://specs.ipfs.tech/http-gateways/trustless-gateway/.
+When disabled, the gateway operates strictly as a [Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/).

+> [!TIP]
+> Disabling deserialized responses will protect you from acting as a free web hosting,
+> while still allowing trustless clients like [@helia/verified-fetch](https://www.npmjs.com/package/@helia/verified-fetch)
+> to utilize it for [trustless, verifiable data retrieval](https://docs.ipfs.tech/reference/http/gateway/#trustless-verifiable-retrieval).

 Default: same as global `Gateway.DeserializedResponses`